May I apply for the EB-5 program if I have been previously denied a visa to the US?

 What percentage of EB-5 petitions are approved?

 While statistics vary over the years, usually between 80–90% of I-526 initial petitions are approved, and between 90–99% of I-829 condition removal petitions are approved.
+There have been time periods where the I-526 approval rate has substantially decreased — to 60% or less.
 USCIS frequently publishes the approval statistics.

 Where can I find more information about the EB-5 program?

 Further information regarding the application process, requirements, and benefits of the EB-5 visa program can be found on the website of the US Citizenship and Immigration Services (www.uscis.gov).
-Because of the complexity of the program, you should preliminarily consult with a legal professional before deciding to proceed.
+If you have specific questions because of the complexity of the program, you should preliminarily consult with a legal professional before deciding to proceed.